My Travels in the Philippines!

-I have been blogging about my travels for over a year now and some of my blogs are about my personal thoughts in life.
+I have been blogging about my travels for a few years now and some of my blogs are about my personal thoughts in life.
 It was suggested that my comments would make a good article to post about our certain ways of life back in our homeland.
 I picked him up on that suggestion and here’s what the new post is all about, my travels in the native land, the Philippine Islands.

 I had tears in my eyes after I have read my friend, Christian’s latest post in his travel blog “Moments | Speak in Tongues”, I felt some very poignant memories had awaken certain intense feelings that I’ve experienced in life not because I felt so indifferent when people here in Canada noticed my foreign accent even when I spoke fluent English but rather felt some kind of real national pride being a true-blooded Filipino.
 Of course, I’m so proud to tell them that I am a Filipino-Canadian.
 Yes, maybe I have a Canadian passport but deep down inside of me I am still a true Filipino.
 So when I found out that there’s a Republic Act in our own country that allows natural-born citizens to have dual citizenship, I was very glad to avail of that privilege right away and having dual passports is awesome.
 Now, I can truly say that I am a Filipino-Canadian, that is speaking internationally.